david-yost/BookNotes/team-topologies.md

 -  If interactions between teams feel awkward, forced, or cumbersome it could be because there is missing capabilities or misplaced boundaries between them.

 > "We need to be alert for the white space between the roles, gaps that nobody feels responsible for." - Don Reinersten

+### Chapter 8 - Evolve Team Structures with Organizational Sensing

+> "... the most important things is not the shape of the organization itself but the decision rules and heuristics used ot adapt and change the organization as new challenges arise;"

+- Collaboration that is not unnecessary can be more expensive than others as it can actually hide platform deficiencies and capabilities.
+- Getting to the status of a high-performing organization requires what level of collaboration each team-to-team relationship requires.
+- If a team-to-team relationship requires one team to be able to consume services from another team with little communication but that's not currently possible a temporary collaborative communication mode for a limited window to define strong APIs could make sense.
+- One tenant of strong technology leadership is using change in team interaction to create beneficial change in the delivery capability.
+- Collaboration is great for discovery, especially when new technology or domain expertise is emerging, and as discoveries are solidified it can evolve into an X-as-a-Service interaction mode.
+- Where teams are located can help to enforce communication boundaries.
+For instance, sharing work space or even desks can help foster collaboration while splitting teams to different floors or buildings could help enforce X-as-a-Service communication.

+#### Combining Team Topologies for Greater Effectiveness

+- It is not uncommon to have multiple interaction modes across different team relationships, especially as an organization scales.
+- For instance a stream-aligned team could be in collaboration mode with a platform team around a logging service but other teams would interact with the platform team in more of an X-as-a-Service mode.
+- Collaboration does not scale across all teams and for most stream-aligned teams it will be more effective to operate in an X-as-a-Service mode.

+#### Triggers for Evolution of Team Topologies

+- Mapping an organization into the four fundamental team topologies can be fairly simple however, detecting when it needs to change can be complex and difficult.
+- Below are some triggers that make re-evaluating your organizational team topologies a good idea:

+1. Software has grown too large for one team
+    - Startup grows beyond 15 people
+    - Other teams spend lots of time waiting on a single team to undertake changes
+    - Changes to certain components or workflows in the system routinely get assigned to the same people, even when they're already busy or away
+    - Team members complain about lack of systems documentation
+2. Delivery cadence is becoming slower
+    - Team members qualitatively feel it takes longer to release changes than it used to
+    - Team velocity or throughput metrics show a clear downward variation compared to one year ago
+    - Team members complain that the delivery process used to be simpler, with fewer steps
+    - Work in progress keeps increasing, with many changes waiting for another team's action
+3. Multiple business services rely on a large set of underlying services
+    - Stream-aligned teams have limited visibility of end-to-end flow within their service area
+    - It becomes difficult to achieve a smooth and rapid flow of change due to the number and complexity of subsystem integrations
+    - Attempts to "reuse" an existing set of services and subsystems becomes more and more challenging

+#### Self Steer Design and Development

+- Organizations have historically look at "operate" and "develop" as different parts of software development with operation having very little feedback to development.
+- Development should be using the operation of the software as important signals into the development process.

+##### Treat teams and team interactions as senses and signals

+- Organizational sensing uses the teams and their communications, both internally and externally, as senses or the organization.
+- When organizations suppress many of the voices they are essentially blinding themselves to their sense and essentially operating "senseless" which leads to actions that are nonsensical.
+- There are some questions on page 171 that organizations can use to help determine what kinds of things an organization should sense.

+##### IT operations as high-value sensory input to development

+> "Project sponsors looking to reduce cost op for a different team of lower-cost people for maintenance work.
+This is false economy.
+It hurts the larger business outcome and reduces IT agility." - Sriram Narayan

+**The Three Ways of DevOps for modern, high performing organizations:**
+1. Systems things - optimize for fast flow across the whole organization, not just in small parts.
+2. Feedback loops - development informed and guided by operations
+3. Culture of continual experimentation and learning - sensing and feedback for every team interaction

+- Software is less of a "product for" and more of an "ongoing conversation with" users.